 #3: Patio + Aprés

 A quintessential ingredient of a successful spring ski or snowboarding day involves a healthy dose of sunshine.
 (Don't forget your sun safety tips!)
-Luckily, Snowbird has ample space to safely accommodate sun seekers during the Covid-19 pandemic.
-Grab a beer downstairs in General Gritts or head to the patio and hit The Birdfeeder or The Forklift, snatch a table and enjoy watching the tram climb and descend on its mighty cables.
+Luckily, Snowbird has ample space to accommodate sun seekers.
+Grab a beer downstairs in General Gritts or head to the patio and hit The Birdfeeder or The Forklift, snatch a table and enjoy people watching and live music.
 One of my favorite spots is the swanky, slopeside patio at the new SeventyOne restaurant.
 Fire pits, jaw-dropping views, and hearty, homemade fare make this a wonderful and south-facing spring sun basking spot.

 #4: The Wiggle & The Wave